 We can help you access support and advice around your money, such as checking that you are getting all of the benefits you are entitled to and getting money advice to help you maximise your income and better manage any debt you may have.

 You will need our permission first before you do any of the above.
 Please contact us with us if you have any questions or have a look at our website.

 You may have the right to swap your home with another Clarion Housing Association tenant or with a tenant of another housing association or council.
 It can often be a faster way to move than waiting for a transfer or spending time on a waiting list.

 If you want to go ahead with a swap, you must contact us for our permission.
 It is illegal to swap without out permission or to take any form of payment for swapping.
 If you wish to swap with another housing association or council tenant, they must also get permission from their landlord.

 You have to find someone who wants to swap homes with you.
-We run House Exchange and Home Swapper, free websites for people who want to swap their homes.
+We run House Exchange, a free website for people who want to swap their homes.

 The mutual exchange policy [PDF] sets out Clarion Housing's position in respect to allowing our tenants to exchange homes.